dhypa/cka-lab/README.md

 `k8s-node.yaml` defines a kubernetes node.

 `create-lab.ps1` creates the VMs that you will use in your cluster as well as the interaction terminal VM.
-`create-lab.sh` is UNTESTED.
-Double check anything you run first!

 Make sure you install `multipass`, otherwise the powershell script won't work.